TACC/Lmod/docs/source/100_modulefile_examples.rst

 do a great deal if necessary.

 Here we show some of the techniques that site's or user's might use in their modulefiles.
-In addition there are many examples in the Lmod source tree.
+In addition, there are many examples in the Lmod source tree.
 The ``rt`` directory contains the regression testing suite.
 Each subdirectory in ``rt`` is a separate test and below that there will be many modulefiles.
 For example see all the modulefile